sdsc/sdsc-summer-institute-2026/5.3_gpu_computing_and_programming/README.md

-## Hands-on exercises on SDSC Expanse – OpenACC (Appendix / Optional)
+## Appendix: Hands-on exercises on SDSC Expanse – OpenACC

 This Github repository also contains the OpenACC examples that were discussed during the presentation (directory `openacc-samples`).